-Alumnus Fredric, Class of 2020, not only graduated from Dulwich College Shanghai Pudong this year, but also completed his Master’s degree in Data, Economics and Development Policy at Massachusetts Institute of Technology (MIT) as its youngest student ever in this graduate course!
+Alumnus Fredric K, Class of 2020, not only graduated from Dulwich College Shanghai Pudong this year, but also completed a Master’s certificate in Data, Economics and Development Policy at Massachusetts Institute of Technology (MIT) as its youngest student ever in this graduate-level degree program!
+And this year he capped off his stellar DCSPD career by being accepted to MIT as an undergraduate.
+Let's see how his Dulwich education led up to this remarkable achievement.

 Balancing studies and co-curricular activities